Tournament Administration and Conduct

 Later applications may not receive consideration, depending on the individual circumstances.
 A final determination will be provided for requests 48 hours in advance of the event.

 Please note that requests from spectators will be evaluated separately, and that the AGA does not grant spectators rights at any tournaments.
-As the events are for AGA members, they do not fall under the ADA Guidelines for “public accommodation”.
+As the events are for AGA members, they do not fall under the ADA Guidelines for “public accommodation.”
 On the other hand, as ADA Regulations give access to any person providing a single-rider cart, the AGA will support any such request for access.

 Accommodation Guidelines for Mobility Impaired Spectators

 Spectators at AGA events are expected to move through the spectator areas of the course as they would in other public venues.
-This means that the vast majority of spectators are expected to walk the course.
-To accommodate spectators with disabilities under the Americans with Disabilities Act (ADA), the AGA offers a number of accommodations to allow guests with mobility impairments the opportunity to watch our events.
+This means that spectators are expected to walk the course.
+To accommodate spectators with disabilities under the Americans with Disabilities Act (ADA), the AGA offers some accommodations to allow guests with mobility impairments the opportunity to watch our events.
 The following guidelines have been developed for Officials in Charge (“OIC”).
 For the purposes of these guidelines, an “individual with a mobility impairment” means any person who is subject to any physical impairment or condition regardless of its cause, nature or extent that makes it difficult or impossible for a person to move about without the aid of crutches, a wheelchair or any other form of support, or that limits the person’s functional ability to ambulate, climb, descend, sit, or rise, or to perform any related function.
 It is not permissible to make any inquiry about a spectator’s disability, or to require proof of the disability.

 - An individual with a mobility impairment, upon registering with the Official in Charge, is permitted to use his or her own Device within the tournament site in any areas open to pedestrian use, unless otherwise advised in advance that topography or course conditions in certain areas are not conducive to the use of Devices.